mynl/aggregate/doc/2_user_guides/2_x_tweedie.rst

 ..
 Below is the code from the snippet.

+**Objectives:** Introduce aggregate probability distributions and the `aggregate` library for working with then in the context of real-world, but basic, actuarial problems illustrated using the Tweedie distribution from GLM modeling.

+**Audience:** Actuaries at the Associate or Fellow level.

+**Prerequisites:** V02 plus awareness of the use aggregate probability distribution in insurance (as covered on CAS Part 8).

+**See also:**

+Theory
+-------

 Tweedie distributions are a suitable model for pure premiums and are used in GLMs.
 Tweedie distributions do not have a closed form density, but estimating the density is easy using ``aggregate``.

-**Objectives** Introduce aggregate probability distributions and the `aggregate` library for working with then in the context of real-world, but basic, actuarial problems illustrated using the Tweedie distribution from GLM modeling.

-**Audience** Actuaries at the Associate or Fellow level.

-**Prerequisites** V02 plus awareness of the use aggregate probability distribution in insurance (as covered on CAS Part 8).

-Theory
--------

 The **Tweedie** family of distributions is a three-parameter exponential family.
 It is used as unit distribution in GLMs.
 A variable :math:`X \sim \mathrm{Tw}_p(\mu, \sigma^2)` when
 :math:`\mathsf E[X] = \mu` and